glpi-project/doc/source/modules/assistance/categories.rst

 A template can be associated with this category and will be loaded when this category is selected in ticket.
 This template can be different for demands and incidents.

-.. ??? sentence and example not clear
-..
-La catégorisation faciliter le traitement d'un objet.
-Par exemple, pour un ticket, en fonction de la configuration souhaitée, le demandeur peut indiquer une catégorie, et le technicien la modifier.
-.. proposed translation:

-Using categories eases ticket processing (for example, for a ticket, depending on the configuration, the requester can select a category and the technician can change it).

 .. hint::